ssg-research/FLARE/README.md

 `
 python main.py --game-mode fingerprint --env-name $GAME --adversary $ADVERSARY --victim-agent-mode $VICTIM_AGENT_MODE --generate-fingerprint --eps 0.05 --generate-num-masks 10 -cuda
 `
-  > --adversary: the type of adversarial example generation method, none, random (random gaussion noise), cosfwu (conferrable universal adversarial masks), oswf (universal adversarial masks by [Pan et al](https://arxiv.org/abs/1907.09470)), uap (universal adversarial perturbations by [Moosavi-Dezfooli et al.](https://arxiv.org/abs/1610.08401)).
+  > --adversary: the type of adversarial example generation method, none, random (random gaussion noise), cosfwu (conferrable universal adversarial masks), oswfu (universal adversarial masks by [Pan et al](https://arxiv.org/abs/1907.09470)), uap (universal adversarial perturbations by [Moosavi-Dezfooli et al.](https://arxiv.org/abs/1610.08401)).
 This method is used to generate fingerprints for the victim model ```model_original.pt``` stored in `output/$GAME/$VICTIM_AGENT_MODE/fingerprint`.\
-  > --generate-fingerprint: this flag should be set only during fingerprint generation phase. \
+  > --generate-fingerprint: this flag should be set only during fingerprint generation phase.
+It is not required during verification phase. \
   > --eps: the maximum amount of l_infinity norm on the adversarial mask, default is set to 0.05. \
   > --generate-num-masks: the number of fingerprints to be generated, default is set to 10. \
   > --nts: the minimum non-transferability score for an adversarial mask to be included in the fingerprint list, default is set to 0.5.\